OjerIsaac/twitee/README.md

-# INTELLIGENCE INNOVATIONS BACKEND DEVELOPER ASSESSMENT
+# INTELLIGENT INNOVATIONS BACKEND DEVELOPER ASSESSMENT
 This is a mini and substandard runoff of Twitter powered by Nodejs, Express and TS

 ## Requirements